gboehl/dynare/doc/manual/source/the-model-file.rst

         individual shocks in the decomposition.
 The groups of shocks are defined in the :bck:`shock_groups` block.

-    .. option:: colormap = STRING
+    .. option:: colormap = VARIABLE_NAME

         Controls the ``colormap`` used for the shocks decomposition graphs.
-See colormap in MATLAB/Octave manual for valid arguments.
+        VARIABLE_NAME must be the name of a MATLAB/Octave variable that has been declared beforehand and whose value will be passed to the MATLAB/Octave ``colormap`` function (see the MATLAB/Octave manual for the list of acceptable values).

     .. option:: nograph